DJSee/RepData_PeerAssessment1/PA1_template.md

 The data anlyzed below was taken from devices that collected data at 5 minute intervals throughout the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+The data consists of two months of data from an anonymous individual and was collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ### Read And Prepare The Data Set